top of page

 Since 1995, the Perrie Award has been presented annually during the day of the lectures.
 It has been given by the Perrie Lectures Committee to the person who has done most to promote an understanding of the work of the Prison Service, and pushed forward the development of penal policy.

-Through the Perrie Lectures and the Perrie Award, it is hoped that the care of offenders can be improved, and penal policy, in its broadest sense, advanced.
+Through the Perrie Lectures and the Perrie Award, it is hoped that the care of people in prison can be improved, and penal policy, in its broadest sense, advanced.

 The text of the Perrie Lectures is produced in full as a special edition of the Prison Service Journal.